Preparing For Empty Nest? See Six Strategies to Support You

 We know that parenting never really ends.
 Yet after 18 years, many children do leave the nest.
 Having your child become an adult welcomes a deepened relationship in many ways.

-You share a partnership with your kids when thinking of parenting and motherhood through a spiritual lens.
+Through a spiritual lens, you share a partnership with your kids when thinking of parenting and motherhood.
 They are thriving, learning, and growing right alongside you.
-Now they’re stepping forward in a new way – and it’s exciting, unique, and a bit scary for everyone.
+Now they’re stepping forward in a new way – and it’s exciting, unique, and new for everyone.

-But, you get to watch and see what happens next.
-It’s incredible having a front-row seat to the unfolding of the new opportunities that lie ahead for them.
+You get to watch and see what happens next.
+It’s incredible to have a front-row seat to the unfolding of the new opportunities that lie ahead for them.

-Moving out encourages your child to appreciate you in a new light.
+Moving out may prompt your child to appreciate you in a new light.
 The angst and drama that precluded the separation are over.

 Your relationship can grow and flourish in a brand-new way.